ramzibou0735/aerial-autonomy-stack/supplementary/SETUP_AVIONICS.md

 - Connect the USB-C port closes to the fan to the computer running `sdkmanager` and power on the board
 - On Step 1, select "Jetson", "Host Machine Ubuntu 22 x86_64", "Target Hardware Jetson Orin NX" (automatically detected), "SDK Version JetPack 6.2.1"
 - On Step 2, under "Target Components", select all "Jetson Linux" (uncheck all others)
+- Accept the "terms and conditions" and click "CONTINUE" (if prompted, click "Create" folder and input the password to `sudo`)
+- Wait for `sdkmanager` to download the necessary software
-- On the flash dialog after the download, choose "OEM Pre-config", username, password, and "Storage NVMe"
+- On the flash dialog after the download, choose "OEM Pre-config", username, password, and "Storage NVMe", click "Flash"
+- On `sdkmanager` click "FINISH AND EXIT" once the process is completed
-- Log in, finish the configuration, power-off, put the board out of recovery mode and power-on again
+- With a screen, mouse, and keyboard connected to the Jetson basedboad, log in, finish the configuration, power-off, put the board out of recovery mode and power-on again
 - Select an appropriate "Power Mode" (e.g. 25W)

 Also read the [PX4 documentation](https://github.com/PX4/PX4-Autopilot/blob/main/docs/en/companion_computer/holybro_pixhawk_jetson_baseboard.md#flashing-the-jetson-board)